-The Activities Centre Team is here to assist our Detainees to find paid work (jobs) or educational (college) activity.
+The Activities Centre Team is here to assist our Residents to find paid work (jobs) or educational (college) activity.

-Within the first couple of days of arriving at The Verne, a member of the Activity team will meet up with each Detainee.
-This will either be during the Centre tour or as a one to one within the Activity Centre itself.
-This is an excellent opportunity for our Detainees to discuss what activities they may want to get involved in and the benefits it will bring them during their time at the Verne.
+Within the first couple of days of arriving at The Verne, a member of the Activity team will meet up with each Resident.
+This will either be during the Prison tour or as a one to one within the Activity Centre itself.
+This is an excellent opportunity for our Residents to discuss what activities they may want to get involved in and the benefits it will bring to both their Sentence Plan and their time at The Verne.

 Paid work at The Verne is varied; here is a flavour of what we currently have on offer:

-Woodmill: Detainees are welcomed into a state of the art Carpentry Assembly plant and Spray Shop, where they can learn how to make a vast range of furniture from cabinets to garden furniture for other Centre’s around the country.
-This opportunity gives Detainees great experience of what it’s like, working in a commercial workshop.
+Woodmill: Residents are welcomed into a state of the art Carpentry Assembly plant and Spray Shop, where they can learn how to make a vast range of furniture from cabinets to garden furniture for other Prisons around the country.
+This opportunity gives Residents great experience of what it’s like, working in a commercial workshop.

-Contract services: A very popular work location at The Verne; there are two workshops, one creating breakfast packs for other centres and the other specialising in television repair.
+Contract services: A very popular work location at The Verne; there are two workshops, one creating breakfast packs for other Prisons and the other specialising in television repair.

-Gardens: The Gardens Team work outside, maintaining gardens and making the fauna of the site look attractive; learning valuable skills in the process.
+Gardens: The Gardens Team work outside, maintaining gardens and making the fauna of the site look attractive; learning valuable skills and gaining qualifications in the process.

 Recycling Centre: The Verne has a commitment to the environment and the Recycling Team are responsible for salvaging items from the site, for re-use locally or for sending to the local recycling partnership, to help us achieve a reduction in our carbon footprint.

-Orderlies: To help keep the Centre working, we employ many Detainee orderlies to assist staff in key areas such as the Gym, Library, Internet Suite, Education, Reception, Visits and Welfare
+Orderlies: To assist with keeping the Centre running smoothly, we employ many Resident orderlies to assist staff in key areas such as the Gym, Library, Education, Reception, Visits and Offender Management.

-The Library at IRC The Verne is operated by Dorset County Council and stocks books in a variety of languages, with a choice of foreign newspapers and magazines.
-It also provides a borrowing service for music CDs and DVDs in a range of languages.
+The Library at HMP The Verne is operated by Dorset County Council and stocks books in a variety of languages, with a choice of newspapers and magazines.
 The Library is open every weekday, two evenings per week and at weekends.
-Access to Legal Services is ascertained by signing up at the Library.

 Gymnasium and sports

-The Verne operates a well-equipped Gymnasium and Multi-use Gym Area (MUGA).
-Specific programmes for healthy lifestyles, remedial support and weight loss are available to all interested Detainees.
+HMP The Verne operates a well-equipped Gymnasium and Multi-use Gym Area (MUGA).
+Specific programmes for healthy lifestyles, remedial support and weight loss are available to all interested Residents.
 The Physical Education team specialise in providing extensive coaching and offers all-weather sporting events in our Gym, MUGA and outside sports field.

 Local PCT have responsibility for healthcare with local GP providing five sessions per week.
 There are two Dental Surgeries per week.
 A Chiropodist, an Optician and a GUM Clinician visits once a month.
 Six Mental Health sessions are provided by Registered Mental Health Nurses.
 The Mental Health In-reach Team visit once a week.
 A range of nurse-led clinics are provided each week on an appointment basis.